hertzmann/hertzmann.github.io/_posts/2020-10-28-embracing-digital-painting.md

 During the pandemic, I pulled out my old watercolors and did a bit of painting with them.
 I really enjoyed using them.
 It was like visiting an old friend.
 Then I put them away and went back to using my iPad.

+*The paintings on this page were made between November 2019 and October 2020.*